boydcpeters/gridlib/docs/basics.dataformat.rst

 Data format
 ===========
 All the fitting procedures require the survival time distributions.
 This package provides functions to be able to read in this data.
-The data should be formatted in the following way without the header in a `.csv` file.:
+The data should be stored into a `.csv` file with two columns for every survival time distribution.
+The first of these two columns should contain the time points and the column next to it should contain either the number of molecules still surviving at that point.
+The structure should be as follows without the header in a `.csv` file.:

 .. code-block:: text